11. Operators, for Animating Musical Sequences

 Even the simplest idea — turning a single event into countless, ramping retriggers — multiplies your sound design possibilities while keeping the mayhem manageable.

-These are strong ideas individually (and they do make appearances throughout Bitwig Studio).
+These are strong ideas individually (and they do make appearances all thru Bitwig Studio).
 But they are together within Operators, which can shift the compositional process a bit, allowing you to program conditional relationships between events and much more.

 We'll start by examining each of the four Operator modes.
 Then we'll look at a few functions that relate to Operators in one way or another.
 And after you've played with the Operators one at a time, do try them together (maybe Chance on one event, followed by without Previous on the next).
 Because while each mode has its charms, simple combinations can yield exquisitely musical results.